-A DWI stays on your record permanently in Texas unless you are able to get it expunged or sealed.
+A DWI stays on your record permanently in Texas unless you can get it expunged or sealed.
 With a DWI on your record, anyone who runs a criminal background check on you will be able to see it, including:

-What Happens After a DWI Conviction in Texas
+What Happens After a DWI Conviction in Texas?

-Getting Your DWI Conviction Sealed in Texas
+You May Be Able to get Your DWI Conviction Sealed in Texas